 Getting to the Embargoed Rankings

-If you are a CHS Administrator or PHN Director in Minnesota, you will have received a listserv message with a login and password.
+If you are a CHS Administrator or PHN Director in Minnesota, you will have received an email message with a login and password.
 If you are one of the above and need the information, please contact MDH.

 If you are a CHS Administrator or PHN Director and have the login and password, please do not share it with media or other partners.

-If you are a CHS Administrator or PHN Director, you will have received a listserv message with some key resources to help you talk to your local media (re-request this information).
+If you are a CHS Administrator or PHN Director, you will have received an email message with some key resources to help you talk to your local media (re-request this information).

 MDH will also issue a news release on the official release date, and will provide embargoed copies of the report to any media who request them.
-MDH will also notify local public health departments via the listserv when they receive a request from local media.
+MDH will also notify local public health departments via the CHS-PHN email list when they receive a request from local media.
 We will encourage media to contact local health departments for more information.

-For more resources specific to Minnesota, visit Resources for Counties.
+For more resources specific to Minnesota, return to the main page.